 3. What kind of entitlements should a company give to the interns?

 The Employment Act covers every employee who is engaged under a contract of service, this includes interns.
 An employer should accord statutory benefits prescribed under the law to an intern if he is performing work and has work arrangements similar to that of a regular employee in the organisation.
 For details, please refer to MOM website – http://www.mom.gov.sg/faq.

-Prospective employers should inform applicants clearly of their working arrangements such as their job scope, working hours, remuneration and benefits.
+Prospective employers should inform applicants clearly of their working arrangements such as their job scope, working hours, remuneration, and benefits.

-For my previous company, we just guide them on how to apply and once approved and candidate is here, help them to make MOM appointment to get the card (they never been to Singapore before), where they will then know the company they will work for.
-Paperwork wise it was in fact with the university if required for the students.
+For my previous company, we just guide them on how to apply and once approved and the candidate is here, help them to make MOM appointment to get the card (they never been to Singapore before), where they will then know the company they will work for.
+Paperwork wise it was in fact with the university is required for the students.
 Quite straightforward

 Work Holiday Pass is the only work pass that I know the candidate applies himself.
 Just make sure you have the physical card to verify the issuance date.
 These interns are slippery that way.
 If it's issued then he's ready for work.
 No other steps with MOM.

-If the intern has already graduated, prepare employment contract as per normal and he will pay income tax accordingly during tax clearance.
+If the intern has already graduated, prepare an employment contract as per normal and he will pay income tax accordingly during tax clearance.